 There are three main factors that can influence your compensation:

-- Your performance: some promotions may take years, but we still want to reward people for performing well and living by our North stars.
+- Your performance: some promotions may take years, but we still want to reward people for performing well and living by our values.
 If they think you have really shined, your manager may decide to bump your salary.

 - Market data: if market data tells us that salaries in your region have increased, we'll increase your salary accordingly.